Accenture-AI-Studio/fake-news/README.md

 ## 📈 **Results & Key Findings**

--Findings suggest that AI can reliably support automated moderation and flag misleading articles.
+- Findings suggest that AI can reliably support automated moderation and flag misleading articles.
 - All three models achieved strong classification performance, with accuracy and F1 scores consistently around or above ~90%.
 - The Logistic Regression model served as a strong and interpretable baseline, demonstrating that traditional ML techniques remain competitive for text classification tasks. (~99%)
 - The fine-tuned DeBERTa model showed the most stable generalization across article types, benefiting from contextual language representations.  (~99%)